Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, and even the good times.

 But these idiotic Republicans buy into the premise that one negative comment about any Hispanic or black will forever ruin the chance to get votes from Hispanics or blacks.

-It's as absurd as believing this silly notion that moderates are the great purists of our culture, and they don't like acrimony.
+It's as absurd as believing the silly notion that moderates are the great purists of our culture and they don't like acrimony and those moderates don't like partisanship.

 They don't like it.

-At one word of mean-spirited criticism from a Republican candidate.
+At one word of mean-spirited criticism from a Republican candidate, no moderates are going to go where?

-To the Democrat Party, which is the home of the most extremist, mean spirited anger and rage-filled partisanship in our country.
+To the Democrat Party, which is the home of the most extremist, mean-spirited anger and rage-filled partisanship in our country.

 It doesn't.